giiulia/BachelorThesis/README.md

 - a **peamplifier**, that channels all the current into a feedback circuit so as to return a voltage signal proportional to the charge produced in the detector,
 - an **amplifier**, that shapes the signal into a Gaussian,
 - a **multi-channel analyzer** which collects the amplitude of each signal and converts it to a discrete-channel system.

+The interface of the multichannel analyzer with **MAESTRO software** via PC allows to obtain a histogram in ".Chn" format.

+The energy spectra (real or simulated) were analyzed using a program called **Tasso**, wich, relying on the MINUIT minimization package, executes fits of peaks with symmetric or asymmetric Gaussians by returning centroid position, FWHM resolution, area and rate at the peak.
+The Tasso program requires a specific type of input binary file.
+Therefore, it is necessary to convert ".Chn" files output from MAESTRO with the command: **_chn2tas FileIn_** where FileIn should be reported without the ".Chn" extension.